The abbess cross from the abbey treasure in Aachen-Burtscheid

 The ends of the beams flow into trefoils.
 The actual reliquary chamber of the upper crossing is closed by a flat, largely restored cross with filigree, stones in raised crab settings and pearls.
 The lower cross decoration shows a similarly designed smaller cross.
 Strongly twining ring filigree surrounds staggered gemstones and the accompanying lower set pearls.
 Punched strips with a leaf pattern in floral braided bands cover the side edges.
 The dense ringed filigree has its closest equivalent in the Aachen shrine to Mary, which was completed in 1238 and has comparable decorative elements, primarily on the front side with the enthroned Christ, but also on the long side with the enthroned Mary.
 These are the parts of the younger Marian shrine workshop, so that it can already be concluded that the Burtscheid cross was made after 1230.

-If the front already impresses with the well-balanced proportions of its elements and the disciplined, masterfully organized splendor of its canon of decoration, the nielloed picture side places the cross in the unique series of masterpieces of this technique.
-Rarely has the technically difficult art of the niello achieved such a sovereign, even "classic" effect as on the Burtscheid Cross.
-Through the rampant tendrils, which proliferate over the surfaces in a constantly changing repeat, the cross becomes the tree of life, combined with the idea of Christ as the true vine, in whose branches the mysteries of Christ's act of redemption are embedded.
-The dominating center is occupied by the Crucified, whose death is transformed into redemption through the donation of his life-giving blood.
-Beneath his feet in the fence branches is Ecclesia, holding a chalice into which flow the streams of blood from the Lord's foot wounds.
+If the front side is already impressive due to the well-balanced proportions of its elements and the refined, masterfully organized splendor of its decorative canon, the nielloed side places the cross in the unique series of masterpieces of this technique.
+Seldom has the technically difficult art of niello achieved such a sovereign, even "classic" effect as on the Burtscheid cross.
+Through the rampant tendrils that grow over the surfaces in a constantly changing pattern, the cross becomes the tree of life, linked to the idea of Christ as the true vine, in whose branches the mysteries of Christ's redemptive act are embedded.
+The dominant center is occupied by the crucified Christ, whose death is transformed into redemption through the donation of his life-giving blood.
+Under his feet, Ecclesia sits in the branches of the fence, holding a chalice into which the streams of blood flow from the Lord's foot wounds.

 The Tree of Life of the Cross continues to rise with luxuriant branches unfurling as if by chance into a trefoil shape, before which Christ is enthroned as the Glorified One.
 He raised his right hand in blessing, his left hand holding the book of the Gospels.
 Angels bearing lilies appear in the lateral trefoils.
 They face Christ in profile to offer the crown and three nails of the cross to Rex gloria as symbols of kingship and human nature.